Skip to main content Skip to navigation

 • Leaf shot hole.

-• Leaf yellowing symptoms on infected peaches and nectarines begin to appear about 2 months prior to harvest, and get progressively worse, with shot holes appearing as the season progresses.
+• Leaf yellowing symptoms on infected peaches and nectarines begin to appear about two months prior to harvest, and get progressively worse, with shot holes appearing as the season progresses.

 Symptom progression

-1. Year 1-2: small fruit may be restricted to one branch, or cluster, fruit color may develop normally, or individual pale to white fruit may be observed.
+1. Years 1 and 2: Small fruit may be restricted to one branch or cluster.
+Fruit color may develop normally, or individual pale to white fruit may be observed.
+Early infections may display no notable symptoms.

 diseased nectarines on tree.